maurobio/libro/README.md

 ## **Remarks**

 - Other programs and web sites may give different numerical results for the same text that those computed by **Libro**.
 This occurs because they may use different formulae, but it is more likely that they use different rules for counting sentences or determining what is a syllable.
-Indeed, results for the same text may differ in **Libro** itself, if computed from source files in different formats (*eg.* plain text, HTML, EPUB, RTF).
+Indeed, results for the same text may differ in **Libro** itself, if computed from source files in different formats (plain text, HTML, EPUB, RTF, ODT).
 However, it is not the exact results themselves which are important, but the qualitative interpretations which may be derived from them, on a comparative basis.
 - Currently the program interface is available in English, Esperanto, French, German, Italian, Portuguese, Brazilian Portuguese, and Spanish.
 - Thanks to wp user from the Lazarus Forum and the ChatGPT and DeepSeek AI's for adding many improvements to the code.